Sewing Wth Difficult Fabrics

-It's all very well to learn good basic sewing skills, but when it comes down to it, some fabrics just don't want to behave.
+It’s all very well to learn good basic sewing skills, but when it comes down to it, some fabrics are difficult and just don’t want to behave.

 How can you get these difficult fabrics to cut, fold and run through your machine the way they should?